-- 1. Participating UGLGs that choose to be excluded from their Urban County for the FYs 2025-27 qualification period must respond with a letter notifying their Urban County and local CPD field office of their decision.
+- 1. Participating UGLGs that choose to be excluded from their Urban County for the FYs 2026-28 qualification period must respond with a letter notifying their Urban County and local CPD field office of their decision.
 This is their response to the Notification of Opportunity to be Excluded. - 2.
-Split places must respond with a letter notifying their Urban County(ies) and local CPD field office how they want to proceed for FYs 2025-27.
+Split places must respond with a letter notifying their Urban County(ies) and local CPD field office how they want to proceed for FYs 2026-28.
 This is their response to the Notification of Split Places. - 3.
-Nonparticipating UGLGs that want to participate in their Urban County for the rest of its qualification period must respond with a letter notifying their Urban County and local CPD field office of their decision.
+Nonparticipating UGLGs that want to participate in their Urban County for the rest of their qualification period must respond with a letter notifying their Urban County and local CPD field office of their decision.
 This is their response to the Notification of Opportunity to be Included. - 4.
-Potentially eligible Metropolitan Cities that have previously deferred their entitlement status to participate as an UGLG in an Urban County AND Metropolitan Cities (entitlements) that have previously entered into a joint agreement with an Urban County must notify their Urban County and local CPD field office that they want to maintain either of these same relationships for FYs 2025-27. - Extensions: CPD field offices may authorize extensions for this deadline by letter or email only.
+Potentially eligible Metropolitan Cities that have previously deferred entitlement status to participate as an UGLG in an Urban County AND Metropolitan Cities (entitlements) that have previously entered into a joint agreement with an Urban County must notify their Urban County and local CPD field office that they want to maintain either of these same relationships for FYs 2026-28. - Extensions: CPD field offices may authorize extensions for this deadline by letter or email only.
 An extension of more than seven days requires the CPD field office to notify the Entitlement Communities Division.

-NOTE: Because potential new Metropolitan Cities are only notified in mid-to-late July of their eligibility for Metropolitan City status (after the June 28, 2024, deadline), HUD gives these UGLGs more time to make a decision.
-Refer to Section 3.3.7 for the deadline for potential new Metropolitan Cities to make a choice to accept or defer their entitlement status (August 23, 2024).
+NOTE: Because potential new Metropolitan Cities are only notified in mid-to-late July of their eligibility for Metropolitan City status (after the June 27, 2025, deadline), HUD gives these UGLGs more time to make a decision.
+Refer to Section 3.3.7 for the deadline for potential new Metropolitan Cities to make a choice to accept or defer their entitlement status (August 22, 2025).

-3.3.4 July 19, 2024, deadline
+3.3.4 July 11, 2025, deadline

-One action must be completed by July 19, 2024:
+One action must be completed by July 11, 2025:

-1. Participating UGLGs that have auto-renewal cooperation agreements and choose to terminate their agreement (withdrawing from the Urban County for FYs 2025-27) must respond with a letter notifying their Urban County and local CPD field office of their decision.
+1. Participating UGLGs that have auto-renewal cooperation agreements and choose to terminate their agreement (withdrawing from the Urban County for FYs 2026-28) must respond with a letter notifying their Urban County and local CPD field office of their decision.
 This is their response to the Notification of Opportunity to Terminate Agreement.

-One action must be completed by August 2, 2024:
+One action must be completed by August 8, 2025:

-CPD field offices must notify CPD's Office of Technology, Innovation, and Evaluation (OTIE) via email (Abubakari.D.Zuberi@hud.gov) whether cities that are already identified (before July 2024) as potentially eligible Metropolitan Cities choose to accept or defer their entitlement status.
+1. CPD field offices must notify OTIE via email (Abubakari.D.Zuberi@hud.gov) whether cities that are already identified (before July 2025) as potentially eligible Metropolitan Cities choose to accept or defer their entitlement status.

-Two actions must be completed by August 16, 2024:
+Two actions must be completed by August 15, 2025:

-- 1. First-Time Qualifiers and FY 2024 Requalifiers must submit their Urban County qualification package to their local CPD field office. - As previously noted, First-Time Qualifiers must also submit their qualification package to the Entitlement Communities Division at CPD Headquarters. - CPD field staff must immediately send Urban County qualification packages to OGC Field Counsel after receiving them. - 2.
-FY 2025 or FY 2026 Requalifiers that are adding previously nonparticipating UGLGs to their Urban County must submit new cooperation agreements and official letters exchanged between their county and the new UGLGs they are adding to their Urban County.
+- 1. First-Time Qualifiers and FY 2025 Requalifiers must submit their Urban County qualification package to their local CPD field office. - First-Time Qualifiers must also submit their qualification package to the Entitlement Communities Division at CPD Headquarters. - CPD field staff must immediately send Urban County qualification packages to OGC Field Counsel after receiving them. - FY 2026 or FY 2027 Requalifiers that are adding previously nonparticipating UGLGs to their Urban County must submit new cooperation agreements and official letters exchanged between their county and the new UGLGs they are adding to their Urban County.